-Our course is situated in Barry County, Michigan, an easy drive from Grand Rapids, Kalamazoo or Battle Creek.
+Our course is situated in Barry County, Michigan, central to Grand Rapids, Kalamazoo, and Battle Creek.
 Barry County is unique in its terrain and rural nature.
 There are no freeways in Barry County, instead we have the picturesque Thornapple River.
 Traffic counts are low.
 You will see plenty of lakes and rolling hills.

 The course consists of 3 loops, all on paved roads, and with very few stretches of state highway.

-Loop One is about 122 miles long and circles the whole county.
+Loop One, ridden once, is a little over 120 miles long and circles the whole county.
+It has a total of 3,360 feet of climbing, in the form of rolling countryside.
 Three outlying checkpoints provide water, fruit, rest and repair services.
-Two Broom Wagons pick up any stragglers.
+Two broom wagons pick up any stragglers.

-On completing the Loop One (once), you will ride the Loop Two, 24 miles, until 7:15 pm, when the night loop opens.
-There is one checkpoint on Loop 2, with water and fruit, but no repair service.
+On completing Loop One, you will ride the 24-mile-long Loop Two at least once, and as many more times as you choose until 7:15 pm, when the night loop opens.
+There is one checkpoint on Loop Two, with water and fruit, but no repair service.
+Loop Two features a rolling 575 feet of climbing.

 Each time you complete a loop, the facilities of Thornapple Kellogg Middle School, are available.
 Many riders bring a support person or team to help them cope with the rigors of ultra cycling.